 - The percentage of content getting indexed versus what was submitted

-- Sitemap Segmentation and whether files are broken into small groups of like content – think products versus categories versus blog.
+- For large sites, Sitemap Segmentation and whether files are broken into small groups of like content should be a consideration

 - Use of optional tags like and can get in the way of natural indexation, so we suggest you remove these.